Satyajeet Tambe Patil

 Satyajeet Sudhir Tambe is a member of the Maharashtra Legislative Council from the Nashik Graduate constituency in Maharashtra, India.
 He contested and won the Maharashtra Legislative Council elections from Nashik Graduate constituency in 2023.
-He was associated with the Indian National Congress till 2022.
+He was associated with the Indian National Congress before contesting the 2023 Maharashtra Legislative Council Election as an independent candidate.
 Maharashtra Congress suspended Satyajit Tambe after he filed his independent candidature form from Nashik Graduate Constituency.

 Early life and education

 Satyajeet Tambe was born in Sangamner to Sudhir Tambe and Durgatai Tambe, Mayor of Sangamner Municipal Council.
-His grandfather Bhausaheb Thorat was a great freedom fighter and one of the pioneers of the co-operative movement in Maharashtra.
-He comes from a highly educated family actively involved in social causes in north Maharashtra and surrounding areas.
+His grandfather Bhausaheb Thorat was a freedom fighter and was involved in the co-operative movement in Maharashtra.
 He is the nephew of former minister in the Maharashtra government and senior Congress leader Balasaheb Thorat.

-Satyajeet Tambe is a postgraduate in management and political science.
-He has also studied at the John F. Kennedy School at Harvard University in the US.

-Personal life

-Satyajeet Tambe is married to Dr. Maithili and they have a daughter and a son.

-Position Held
+Political Career

 Satyajeet Tambe was elected as Maharashtra Pradesh Youth Congress President in 2018.